DATA-606-SUMMER-2023/Veerla_Data606/docs/Final Report.md

 Importance:
 Analyzing bike-sharing demand is important for several reasons.
 Firstly, it can aid urban planners and policymakers in designing efficient transportation networks.
 Secondly, bike-sharing companies can use this analysis to optimize fleet management, station placement, and pricing strategies.
 Lastly, studying bike-sharing demand patterns can provide insights into commuting habits, environmental impact, and public health.

 ![image](https://github.com/vasavi0417/Veerla_Data606/assets/42056699/de6940d8-bca3-42a4-b9fc-566dc836a2e5)

-These are the questions I am planning to answer after my project is completed: a) What are the key factors influencing bike-sharing demand? b) How does bike sharing demand vary across different times of the day, days of the week, and seasons? c) Can we predict future bike-sharing demand based on historical patterns and external factors? d) How do weather or other external factors impact bike-sharing demand?
+These are the questions my project is answering:

+a) How does bike sharing demand vary across different times of the day, days of the week, and seasons?
+b) Can we predict future bike-sharing demand based on historical patterns and external factors?
+c) How do weather or other external factors impact bike-sharing demand?

 Data Sources:
 To analyze bike sharing demand, I am using data from the Kaggle data source and the size of the data is nearly 1Gb and 17380 rows with 12 features.